-You must give notification to the Airport Operator if you intend to fly your drone, also known as unmanned aircraft system UAS, within 5 miles of the airport.
-Contact our Air Traffic Control Tower at (409) 741-0925 to obtain clearance.
+You must give notification to the Air Traffic Control Tower (ATCT) if you intend to fly your drone, also known as unmanned aircraft system UAS, within 5 miles of the airport.
+Contact our Air Traffic Control Tower at 409-741-0925 to obtain clearance.
 If you receive the ATCT voicemail, leave a message with your contact and flight information.

 Round 1 Budget City of Galveston GLO Contract/DRS#: 10-5051-000-5027/DRS010051 Activity Status Budget Water Facilities Complete 7,789,160.19 Sewer Facilities - Lift Station #1 Complete 2,401,581.72 Sewer Facilities - Main WWTP Complete 85,991,680.66 Fire Facilities - Pumper Truck Complete 487,046.03 Fire Facilities - Fire Station #4 Complete 4,457,925.41 Clearance/Demo - Fire Station #4 Complete 42,250.00 Historial Preservation Complete 1,150,620.70 Economic Development Loan Complete 2,367,845.32 Planning - Downtown Redev Complete 94,601.03 Planning - City Ordinances Complete 1,807,428.28 Planning - Construction Specs Complete 279,482.66 Total 106,869,622.00